omsimos/umamin/SECURITY.md

 3. **Contact Us Directly:**
    - Email us at [umamin.link@gmail.com](mailto:umamin.link@gmail.com) or [joshxfi.dev@gmail.com](mailto:joshxfi.dev@gmail.com) with the details of the vulnerability.
 Please include as much information as possible to help us understand and reproduce the issue.

+4. **Open a Draft Security Advisory:**
+   - If you prefer to use GitHub for reporting, open a draft security advisory from the issue template "Report a security vulnerability".
+If you've already fixed the vulnerability, fill out the draft security advisory and then publish it.

 ## Acknowledgement and Response

 - We will acknowledge your report within 5 days.